On this page

 print(gate.value)

-Sometimes you don’t know whether you want a value to be a Feature Gate, Experiment, or Dynamic Config yet.
-If you want on-the-fly control of that outside of your deployment cycle, you can use Parameter Stores to define a parameter that can be changed into at any point in the Statsig console.
-Parameter Stores are optional, but parameterizing your application can prove very useful for future flexibility and can even allow non-technical Statsig users to turn parameters into experiments.
+Use Parameter Stores when you want to define a parameter without deciding whether it should be a Feature Gate, Experiment, or Dynamic Config.
+Parameter Stores let you change the parameter type at any point in the Statsig console without a new deployment.
+Parameter Stores are optional, but parameterizing your application provides future flexibility and allows non-technical Statsig users to turn parameters into experiments.

 # Get a Parameter Store by name